Crimsonace/Data-Science/README.md

 # Data-Science

-A repository of all my practise Data Science projects
+A repository of all my Data Science projects